magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

   name: 'MyComponent',
   methods: {
     onClick(event) {
-      // Do something, when Donald is clicked.
+      // Do something, when Theodor is clicked.
     }
   }
 }